-Your application will be acknowledged within two working days of submission.
+Your application will be acknowledged within five working days of submission.
 If shortlisted, you will be invited for an interview.
 Interviews are conducted by members of the Admissions Committee.
 You will be notified of the final decision within ten working days of your interview.

 Please note that all offers are made via email and given the varying time zones this e-mail may reach you outside of working hours.